Why is copying files to/from a CBFS Connect drive so slow?

 Context Switches

 Each context switch adds a small amount of overhead, and that can add up quickly, resulting in decreased performance.
-This is especially true when copying file data, especially if the data is copied in very small chunks (e.g., 64KB, as Windows Explorer sometimes uses).
+This is noticable when copying file data, especially if the data is copied in very small chunks (e.g., 64KB, as File Explorer sometimes uses).
 CBFS Connect includes several file data caching options, including use of the system's built-in file cache manager; this can certainly help improve performance, but there will inevitably still be some amount of performance impact due to context switching.

 Global Locks